 For former Merrill Lynch investment banker Allen (A.J.)
 Steigman 08BBA, the journey to launching his own firm took root while working on a project for his Entrepreneurship and New Venture Management course, taught by Andrea Hershatter, senior associate dean and director of Goizueta's BBA program.

-Soletron co-founders A.J.
-Steigman 08BBA and Shane Robinson entrepreneurial mindset," but, as he puts it, "the course also provided me with the training necessary to initially identify a deficiency in the market and to then put the idea on paper."
+Not only did Steigman learn "how to think in an entrepreneurial mindset," but, as he puts it, "the course also provided me with the training necessary to initially identify a deficiency in the market and to then put the idea on paper."

 Steigman went on to co-launch Soletron, a social networking and e-commerce site that focuses on sneaker and streetwear apparel and represents more than 1,500 products from 90 brands.